nudomarinero/Astrocompute-ELAIS-N1/index.md

 ### Packaging of LOFAR
 The [radio-astro Ubuntu PPA](https://launchpad.net/~radio-astro/+archive/ubuntu/main) keeps all the LOFAR dependencies packaged and updated.
 However, we decided to independently generate the LOFAR package for each release to maintain control of the compilation process.
-The generation of the packages is explained in: https://github.com/nudomarinero/Astrocompute-ELAIS-N1/tree/master/vagrant
+The generation of the packages is explained in: [Github vagrant](https://github.com/nudomarinero/Astrocompute-ELAIS-N1/tree/master/vagrant)

 ## Data release
-The LOFAR data of the ELAIS-N1 field is released in the S3 bucket `lofar-elais-n1`
+The LOFAR data of the ELAIS-N1 field is released in the S3 bucket `lofar-elais-n1`.
+A list with the data can be found in: [data](http://www.lofarcloud.uk/data.html).

 ## Calibration pipeline
 The calibration of the data is performed in two steps: a) the prefacet calibration and b) the facet calibration.
-All the steps are already implemented in: [https://github.com/nudomarinero/Astrocompute-ELAIS-N1/tree/master/pipeline].
+All the steps are already implemented in: [Github pipeline](https://github.com/nudomarinero/Astrocompute-ELAIS-N1/tree/master/pipeline).

+## Publications